Knowledgeable Bellingham Truck Accident Attorneys Ready To Help You

 - What if I was partially at fault in the accident?
 Can I still file a claim?
 Washington follows a legal doctrine known as “comparative negligence” in truck accident claims.
 This essentially means that damages are awarded “compared” to the fault of the other parties in the matter.
 Thus, for example, if a jury found you were 25% to blame for the accident in which you were involved and you were issued a $100,000 award, the amount you ultimately received would be reduced by $25,000 to account for your fault in the matter.

-At Brett McCandlis Brown & Conner, our Bellingham truck accident attorneys understand that being involved in a truck accident can be overwhelming, to say the least.
+At Brett McCandlis Brown & Conner, our Bellingham truck accident lawyers understand that being involved in a truck accident can be overwhelming, to say the least.
 That is why we are happy to answer these and any other questions you may have regarding your potential truck accident claim.
 We would welcome the opportunity to speak with you and to learn how we may be able to help.
 Call us today.
 We look forward to hearing from you soon.

 Contact an Experienced Bellingham Truck Accident Attorney for Help with Your Case

 Being involved in a truck accident is a devastating experience that can change the rest of your life in an instant.
 The experienced legal team at Brett McCandlis Brown & Conner PLLC can discuss your case with our highly skilled Bellingham truck accident lawyers during a free consultation and advise you of your legal rights and options to pursue compensation for the damages that you have sustained.
 If we don’t successfully settle or win your case, you will owe us nothing for our legal services.
 So you have nothing to lose by contacting us to learn more about your rights.